iyanuashiri/currency-converter-project/README.md

 ## Usage

-1. Create a user with a username and password endpoint `/users/`
+1. Create a user with a username and password endpoint `/users/`.
+The username should be unique.
+The endpoint returns the user object with the API key.
-2. Get currencies endpoint `/currencies/`
+2. Get currencies endpoint `/currencies/`.
+The endpoint returns the currencies object with the currencies.
+If the user has insufficient credits, the API will return a 403 status code.
+It requires an API key.
 3. Get currency rates endpoint `/conversions/`.
 The base currency should be in the format `USD` and the target currency should be in the format `EUR`.
+If the user has insufficient credits, the API will return a 403 status code.
+It requires an API key.
-4. Get historical currency rates endpoint `/historical-rates/{date}`
+4. Get historical currency rates endpoint `/historical-rates/{date}`.
+The date should be in the format `YYYY-MM-DD`.
+If the user has insufficient credits, the API will return a 403 status code.
+It requires an API key.
 5. Get historical currency rates endpoint with base currency and target currency `/historical-rates/{date}?base_currency={base_currency}&target_currency={target_currency}`.
 If no base currency or target currency is provided, the default is USD to EUR.
 The date should be in the format `YYYY-MM-DD`.
+If the user has insufficient credits, the API will return a 403 status code.
+It requires an API key.
-6. Get all users endpoint `/users/`
+6. Get all users endpoint `/users/`.
+It returns all users.
+It does not require an API key.

 ## Example Requests